-The key to making a perfect and tasty chicken pakoda/pakora is to use the right amount of ingredients.
+The key to making a perfect and tasty chicken pakora is to use the right amount of ingredients.
 Especially marinating the chicken with the suggested ingredients for at least 15 minutes will helps the chicken to absorb all the flavors from it.
 Another important fact is to fry the chicken in batches in high medium heat.
 This helps the chicken pakora to cook evenly.
-At the same time, it also delivers a crunchy and crispy pakora that you always love for.
+At the same time, it also delivers a crunchy and crispy pakora that you always love.

-This Indian Style Chicken Pakora tastes best when it's hot.
+This Chicken Pakora tastes best when it's hot.
 And it may not deliver its crunchiness when it is stored for long hours.
 So I suggest you serve this dish warm to enjoy the real taste and crispiness of the dish.

-This Indian Chicken Pakora/pakoda tastes great on its own with simple ketchup or mint chutney.
+This Chicken Pakora tastes great on its own with simple ketchup or mint chutney.
 And it also tastes great with a cup of tea/ coffee.
-This Street Style Chicken Pakoda is a kid-friendly snack and it can also be a perfect starter for any party, get-together, or potlucks.
+This is a kid-friendly snack and it can also be a perfect starter for any party, get-together, or potlucks.
 To enjoy it as a nonveg platter, serve it with Chicken Biryani, raita, and cucumber salad.
 To make a combo meal, serve it with hot white, Sambar, and Rasam.

 Looking for different chicken recipes to cook for your next meal or a party?
 Then you could also check this collection of Indian Chicken Dry and Semi Gravy Recipes to enjoy with your family and loved ones.

 Chicken Pakora Recipe video

-I have also shared a detailed video of a chicken pakora recipe below that I hope it will help to make a Indian snack dish at home.
+I have also shared a detailed video of a chicken pakora recipe below that I hope will help to make an Indian snack dish at home.
 For a quick reference, you could also find this recipe in story format.

 - 500 gm, Chicken Breast, cut into small chunks